theghostcoders/serverSetup/README.md

 This script is used to set up a server and it accepts several command line arguments.

+**ALL ARGUMENTS ARE OPTIONAL...** But you can use them if you need or want.

 ## Permissions

 You have to give it permissions to run properly.